 The Corporate Management Team is responsible for ensuring that the key risks on the strategic risk register are managed.
-Strategic and service risk registers are reviewed four times a yearon a quarterly basis.
+Strategic and service risk registers are reviewed four times a year.
 Risks will be amended so that they reflect the current situation, obsolete risks deleted and new risks added.
 This will ensure that the risk register and the resulting risk mitigation measures are appropriate for corporate objectives and services.